Last updated on March 12th, 2018

-Visiting the Galapagos on a budget is challenging, mainly because the best day tours are over $100 each and basic necessities are marked up.
+Visiting the Galapagos on a budget is challenging, mainly because the best day tours cost over $90 – $200 each and basic necessities are marked up.
 It also depends on your definition of budget travel: you can’t visit the Galapagos Islands on the cheap like one would for Guatemala or Thailand.

 However, it is possible to travel the Galapagos on a budget like an actual traveller.

-6 Tips on How To Visit The Galapagos on a Budget
+6 Steps on How To Visit The Galapagos on a Budget

 The most important thing about travelling the Galapagos Islands is to try and stay as long you can.
 I really don’t want you to do a 7 or 10-day trip.
 Try to stay at least a month.
 And embrace it.

 You can stay on the Galapagos Islands for at least a month with $1000 and doing only one tour, not including the cost of flights and park fees.
 If you have $2000, then you can splurge a bit and maybe even get on a Galapagos last-minute cruise.